About the project

 Research was done in Spring 2020 by Mieke and Rebecca on student wellbeing during a pandemic.
 The research showed that graduate students specifically face various challenges now that they have to work from home on an intensive individual project.
 Even when Corona is not in the picture, most students feel pressured as this project is their ‘Master piece’.
 Common challenges include a lack of routine and motivation, an unhealthy focus on performance, difficulties in making decisions in the design process, insecurities and so on.
 Some of these challenges have been exacerbated by the COVID-19 crisis but the outbreak has also added new challenges, such as difficulties to separate study from life and relaxation as everything happens in one (bed)room.

 As a response to COVID-19 and these findings, some small experiments have taken place, targeting graduate students and staff at TU Delft’s Faculty of Industrial Design Engineering.
 Because every graduation student shapes their own graduation journey, these experiments are set up to be co-creative and have an action-oriented approach.
 By running different interventions and evaluating them, we learn from each other what works and what not.

 The aim is now to scale up this approach, so more students and staff within our faculty can be supported.
-Also other faculties of TU Delft will be offered to collaborate on this topic.
-The aim is to have impact beyond the immediate ‘COVID19-response’, and to develop initiatives that promote student success, engagement and inclusivity in the TU Delft graduation process.
-Therefore, this project will also become part of and contribute to the TU Delft’s Study Climate programme, as it has potential to increase the subjective wellbeing and learning outcomes of graduation students, reduce graduation-stress and limit delays in graduation.
+Also, other faculties of TU Delft will be offered to collaborate on this topic.
+The aim is to have an impact beyond the immediate ‘COVID19-response’, and to develop initiatives that promote student success, engagement and inclusivity in the TU Delft graduation process.
+Therefore, this project is part of and contribute to the TU Delft’s Study Climate programme, as it has potential to increase the subjective wellbeing and learning outcomes of graduation students, reduce graduation-stress and limit delays in graduation.
 This project will also focus on promoting inclusivity by including students with disabilities.